-Corollary 4.23.
-The theory $SCVH{p,e}^{\mathcal{G}}$ eliminates imaginaries and has the invariant extension property, i.e., every type over an algebraically closed set of parameters has a global invariant extension.
+COROLLARY 4.23.
+The theory $SCVH{p,e}^{\mathcal{G}}$ eliminates imaginaries and has the invariant extension property, that is, every type over an algebraically closed set of parameters has a global invariant extension.

 Proof.
 Weak elimination of imaginaries follows from Theorem 4.21 using Proposition 4.17.
 Finite sets are coded by Lemma 3.8.
 Elimination of imaginaries follows.